U.S. Route 1 in Georgia: Appling County

 US 1 and SR 4 continue to the northeast.
-Just before an intersection with the eastern terminus of Versie Aldridge Road and the western terminus of Cauley Road, they curve to the north-northeast.
-Just before an intersection with the eastern terminus of Buck Head Road, they curve back to the northeast.
-An intersection with the eastern terminus of the appropriately-named Airport Road leads to Baxley Municipal Airport.
-The highways cross over Blackwater Creek and then curve back to the north-northeast.
+Just before an intersection with Versie Aldridge Road and Cauley Road, they curve northeast.
+Just before an intersection with Buck Head Road, they curve back to the northeast.
+An intersection with Airport Road leads to Baxley Municipal Airport.
+The highways cross over Blackwater Creek and then curve back to the northeast.
 They cross over Sweetwater Creek and then enter Baxley.
 An intersection with Johns Lane leads to Appling County Elementary School.
 At an intersection with Second Street, they begin a second concurrency with SR 15.
-An intersection with the eastern terminus of Bay Street leads to Lake Mayers Public Park.
-US 1, SR 4, and SR 15 cross over some railroad tracks of Norfolk Southern Railway just before intersecting US 341/SR 27 (Parker Street).
-Around an intersection with the eastern terminus of Ivey Street, the three highways curve to the north-northwest.
-At the northern terminus of Brobston Street, they curve back to the north-northeast.
+An intersection with Bay Street leads to Lake Mayers Public Park.
+US 1, SR 4, and SR 15 cross over some railroad tracks just before intersecting US 341/SR 27 (Parker Street).
+Around an intersection with of Ivey Street, the three highways curve to the northwest.
+At the intersection of Brobston Street, they curve back to the northeast.
 At an intersection with Sursson Street, they temporarily leave the city limits of Baxley.
-At an intersection with the southern terminus of Nails Ferry Road, they reenter the city.
-After curving back to the north-northwest, they leave Baxley for the final time.
-They cross over Tenmile Creek.
-They curve to a due north direction and cross over Little Tenmile Creek.
+At the intersection with Nails Ferry Road, they reenter the city.
+After curving back to the northwest, they leave Baxley for the final time.
+They cross over Tenmile Creek, curve due north, and cross over Little Tenmile Creek.
 After crossing over Bay Creek, they cross over an industrial railway.
-An intersection with the eastern terminus of West River Road leads to Deen's Landing, an Altamaha River waterway public landing.
+The next intersection with West River Road leads to Deen's Landing, an Altamaha River waterway public landing.
 They pass a picnic area just before crossing over the Altamaha River on the Joseph Simmons Alexander Sr. Memorial Bridge to enter Toombs County.